seanshin0214/socratic-thinking-gpt/README.md

 **Description:**
 ```
 AI that asks, not answers.
-58 proven thinking methodologies for strategic decisions, creative breakthroughs, and critical analysis.
+78+ proven thinking methodologies for strategic decisions, creative breakthroughs, and critical analysis.
 Like Socrates - I guide you to discover insights through structured questioning. 🤔
 ```

 **Instructions:**
-Copy and paste the entire content from `GPT-Instructions.md`
+Copy and paste the entire content from [`Socratic-GPT-Deploy-Ready.md`](Socratic-GPT-Deploy-Ready.md) (Step 2 - Instructions section)

 **Conversation Starters:**
 ```